NvChad/NvChad/README.md

 - Add more themes.
 - Preview shortcuts in the form of a pretty [cheatsheet](https://user-images.githubusercontent.com/59060246/122490009-95fd9980-cffe-11eb-9676-78019aa2cd65.png).
 - Add a user config so it doesnt get hard to update :c

-# Contribute

-- PR's are always welcomed however NvChad aims to be less bloated.
-So PR's regarding existing plugin's enhancement and creating new features with existing plugins itself ( without adding a new plugin), bug fixes and corrections are more encouraged.
-- PR's regarding adding new plugins and their configs must be given some thought since NvChad is meant to be used as a "base" neovim config so it will have only a set of important plugins.
-So adding more and more opiniated plugins, making NvChad's config large unnecessarily + slow wont help!.
-- NvChad wont keep adding more and more features (like adding new plugins most likely) as requested if they feel unneeded and arent usable by the majority, no spoonfeeding!!
-If you think the plugin you want to be added is very useful and many NvChaders would find it useful, then such feature's PR is welcomed!
-- But adding specific features like adding config for https://github.com/wakatime/vim-wakatime etc will be added in this https://github.com/NvChad/NvChad/wiki/Chad-user-configs.
-This lets the user select the things only they want ( adding configs from extra configs ) .

 # Chad contributors